idia640/presentations/week06/PITCHME.md

 - Chunking
 - Menu headings inconsistent (more difficult to compare)
 - Menu headings change with screen change - where are we?
-- Unexpectedly, asterix after "enroll"... what does this mean?
+- Unexpected asterisk after "enroll"... what does this mean?
 - Button with multiple actions??
 - Different site?
 - Reference to locations seems odd... if we're in their system, don't they know where we are?